Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Results

 The plots in Figures \ref{fig:multi elem be quartiles} and \ref{fig:multi elem kr quartiles} consist of the minimums, first quartiles, medians, means, third quartiles, and maximums of the bin-wise percent relative error averaged over each of the five iterations of the tested model.
 For example, the first quartiles are the average of the first quartiles over the five models.
 The average of the true spectra is then plotted on top of these to provide an idea of what spectral features may lead to increases in error.
 Thus, from Figures \ref{fig:multi elem be quartiles} and \ref{fig:multi elem kr quartiles}, a general idea of the uncertainty of the multi-element model can be obtained.
 Both the absorptivity and emissivity for both beryllium and krypton have a third-quartile that sticks very close to the median except at the highest of energy levels.
 Additionally, the third-quartiles of the emissivity errors stay below ten percent error until about 20 keV which is generally outside of the scope of ICF simulations.
 With the exception of the low-z elements the absorptivity spectra have a rather flat level of error.
 While this does imply that a full quarter of the spectra produced errors even higher, those spectra still perform well below 0.1\% relative error for the half or more of the full spectra.
-The equivalent plots for the single-element models, which are not shown here, possess increasing errors for the high energy portion of the spectra, but the maximum errors are not as large and cover.
+The equivalent plots for the single-element models, which are not shown here, possess increasing errors for the high energy portion of the spectra, but the maximum errors are not as large.
 The point where the error starts climbing in the single-element models is delayed compared to the multi-element model.
 However, an issue with the single-element models is that they appear to be more prone to produce increased errors around sharp features in the spectra.
-This is opposed to the multi-element model, a convolutional model, being not immune but more resistant to such issues.
+This is opposed to the multi-element model, a convolutional model, which is not immune but more resistant to such issues.
+The majority of this increasing error is thought to be contributed by the increasingly small values which, for emissivity, can be as low as $1*10^{-49}$.